Frequently asked questions.

 What should I expect in psychotherapy?

 The decision to begin psychotherapy is a serious commitment on the part of both therapist and patient.
-As therapists, our role is to provide attuned, consistent care so that you can have the space to freely explore and develop your self-understanding.
-As a patient you will get the most out of therapy if you honor your commitment to yourself by attending all of your scheduled sessions, doing your best to speak freely (especially when it’s difficult), and letting your therapist know about your experience of therapy.
+As a therapist, my role is to provide attuned, consistent care so that you can have the space to freely explore and develop your self-understanding.
+As my patient, you will get the most out of therapy if you honor your commitment to yourself by attending all of your scheduled sessions, doing your best to speak freely (especially when it’s difficult), and letting me know about your experience of therapy.

 How frequently should we meet?

-In private practice, Brooke and Nathan see patients at minimum one time per week, but may recommend more frequent sessions to address significant needs and facilitate deeper and more meaningful progress.
-Patients who have sessions at least 2x per week may be offered lower fee in order to reduce the financial burden of deeper work.
+In private practice, I see patients at a minimum of one time per week, but I may recommend more frequent sessions to address significant needs and facilitate deeper and more meaningful progress.
+Patients who have sessions at least 2x per week may be offered a lower fee in order to reduce the financial burden of deeper work.

 For patients in our Worker’s Compensation Division, frequency is determined by a number of factors, including the patient’s needs and availability, the number of authorized sessions, and therapeutic modality (i.e., CPT, CBT, EMDR, etc.).